XavierSpycy/NumPyMultilayerPerceptron/README.md

             scheduler=scheduler)
 ```

 The graph below provides a visual representation of the learning rate adjustments.
-Notice the 'jumps' corresponding to the specified 'milestones':
+Notice the `jumps` corresponding to the specified `milestones`:

 <p align="center">
   <img src="figures/lr_scheduler.png">